waleedmebane/allsembly-prototype/docs/index.rst

 justifications, but the best processes for producing such understandings may not be the best process for determining the best justified positions in an efficient way that allows for broad participation, which includes diverse participants.
 Instead, there can be two (or more) processes which complement each other.
-Also their can be different senses of justification: e.g., epistemic justification or procedural justification.
-In some theories of deliberative democracy, a decision is justified when it was the product of the right kind of process that gives all of the people an equal chance of having the points of view and concerns come to be embodied in the decision.
+Also there can be different senses of justification: e.g., epistemic justification or procedural justification.
+In some theories of deliberative democracy, a decision is justified when it was the product of the right kind of process that gives all of the people an equal chance of having their points of view and concerns come to be embodied in the decision.
 Even if it is otherwise a bad decision, their voices were heard and *fairly* taken into account.
-In other sense, that I'm calling *epistemic justification* a decision is justified by an standard of what is good that is separate from the process itself.
+In another sense, that I'm calling *epistemic justification* a decision is justified by a standard of what is good that is separate from the process itself.
 It might be good, for example, when more people are better off as a result.
 The kind of justification of concern for the Allsembly™ community is epistemic justification, and the content of the good is left up